nerves-hub/nerves_key/hw/README.md

 The easiest way to outfit a Raspberry Pi with a NervesKey is to solder it to the 'hat' expansion header on the bottom of the board as shown.
 This will connect the appropriate signals and keep the board out of the way of other uses of the hat header.
 The NervesKey board is made relatively thin to support this application.

-![NervesKey bottom](pictures/NK_RPi_Bottom_Mount.jpg "NervesKey Bottom Mount") Figure 2 - Typical NervesKey Application
+![NervesKey bottom](pictures/NK_RPi_Bottom_Mount.jpg "NervesKey Bottom Mount")

+*Figure 2* Typical NervesKey Application

 See the [schematic](TSW19001_NERVESKEY_X1_SCH.PDF) for additional hardware details, notes, and examples.